jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/dashboardOverview/dashboardOverview.rst

    :width: 500
    :align: center

 9. If "I want to sign an envelope" checkbox was selected you will be able to assign fields also for Sender role.
 Please note that for Sender role you should set fields value right on the editor.
-Applies to fields such as Text, Number, Currency, Date and time, Dropdown, Choice, Checkbox, Dictionary, Lookup, Duplicate and Signature.
+Applies to fields such as Text, Number, Currency, Date and time, Dropdown, Choice, Checkbox, Dictionary, Lookup, Duplicate, Signature and QR/barcode.

 .. image:: pic_dashboardOverview/senderFile.png
    :width: 500